 Difference between faradic and galvanic current

-In physiotherapy, faradic and Galvanic current is used to stimulate the nerve and thereby eliciting the muscle contraction.
-But both faradic and Galvanic current are two different types and they are used in two very different situations.
+In physiotherapy, faradic and Galvanic currents stimulate the nerve and thereby elicit muscle contraction.
+However, faradic and Galvanic currents are two different types, and they are used in two very different situations.

-In this article, we will try to understand what is the difference between faradic and Galvanic current and what are there uses and indications.
+This article will try to understand the difference between faradic and Galvanic currents and their uses and indications.

 Advertisements

-Do you know that each and every movement of our body happens due to the flow of electric impulse in our body?
-Normally, this electric impulse is produced by brain cell and travels through the nerve to the concerned muscle.
+Did you know that each movement of our body happens due to the flow of electric impulses?
+Normally, this electric impulse is produced by a brain cell and travels through the nerve to the concerned muscle.

-If there is a problem in the flow of electric impulse, a balance is lost and the symptoms such as neuralgia, paresis may appear.
+If the flow of electric impulses is disrupted, a balance is lost, and symptoms such as neuralgia and paresis may appear.
 This is where the external low-frequency electric current is used.

 Types of low-frequency current